Depression in children and adolescents. Fact with you cant't discussed.

 Or maybe diagnosing and talking about depression is in fashion, especially among young people?

+A trend for saying that you are suffering, asking a specialist for help or wanting „to leave”?
 It does not make any sense.
 Young people explore and try to name what they feel and experience.
 In the ‘internet’ era, there is a lot of information and it is not always coherent with what a specialist can see.
 Not each case of depression identified by a non-specialist is clinical depression.
 At the same time, however, if a young person talks about a problem and looks for help, it means that they are ‘calling for help’.
 It is healthy to name, express, ask for help, when you feel really badly.

 I do not reckon we ought to condemn it.
 We should be happy that young people are so wise, they explore.
 Using the term ‘depression is in fashion among young people’ we are making a mistake and we are underestimating the problem.

 As to fashion, I have recently heard that the works of Zdzisław Beksiński are trending now.
 Who is Beksinski?
-Take a look - Youtube Know the Artist: Zdzisław Beksiński
+Take a look - Youtube Know the Artist: Zdzisław Beksiński.

-depict death, dying, suffering, disease.
+His works - depict death, dying, suffering, disease.
 Art – music as well as painting – is often the heart rate of our times.
 Our reality – on the one hand fast-paced and delightful, giving us a heart attack – mentally and physically – uses up our resources.
 As I see it, many people find their mental home in these works.
 They try to order and name the reality, and through art, they experience consolation.
 It is similar with Banksy, who is admired by a lot of people, whose works express longing for normality and nonviolent communication.
 And what does reality bring us –a symbolically destroyed painting ‘Girl with balloon’ – loss of hope for normality.

 What do young people say when they come for a consultation due to depression?